fbpx

 Remember, you, as the driver, are the decision maker.
 If you do not feel comfortable driving, communicate the situation to your Driver Manager and do not drive.
 Keep in constant communication with your dispatch team.
 No load is worth risking your life and the lives of the motor public.
 Make it a safe day!

-*Safety tips brought to you by Thomas Young and the Training and Development Department of TransAm Trucking
+*Safety tips brought to you by the Training and Development Department of TransAm Trucking